Overview

 similar to Modula's while and repeat/until not() iterators,

-- a skip statement to prematurely trigger the next
+- a next statement that immediately proceeds to the next loop iteration,

-- a break statement to prematurely leave a loop,
+- a break statement to exit a loop early,

-- a redo statement to restart the current iteration of a
+- a redo statement to restart the current iteration of the

 loop,

-- a relaunch stament to restart a loop from its beginng all
+- a relaunch statement to reset and restart a loop,

 - try/catch to handle